Banned Books Week

 What is Lake Bluff Public Library doing to support Banned Books Week?
 How can I get involved?

-- Participate in our Banned Books Week Raffle.
-Enter our Banned Books Week Raffle any time between September 22 through September 28 for a chance to win two $20 LF/LB Chamber Checks.
+• Participate in our Banned Books Week Raffle.
+Enter our Banned Books Week Raffle any time between September 29 through October 11 for a chance to win a $25 gift card to Lake Forest Book Store.

 How can I support anti-censorship efforts beyond Banned Books Week?